kotaAnusha1/queue_generator/README.md

 3. Enter a natural language query (e.g., "Show all employees who joined after 2020").
 4. Click **Generate SQL** to get the SQL query.
 5. Validate & Execute the query to see the results.

-## Contributing
-Pull requests are welcome!
-If you’d like to contribute, please open an issue first to discuss your changes.